 - Make sure you get your post redirected too, and if you're using a different address during term time, remember to change your address to your home/new address in the holidays.

-If you're likely to be away at any time during the application period, you may want to nominate someone who can make decisions on your behalf and discuss your application with us and the unis you're applying to, e.g. a parent, other relative or guardian.
+If you're likely to be away at any time during the application period, you may want to nominate someone who can make decisions on your behalf and discuss your application with us and the unis and colleges you're applying to, e.g. a parent, other relative or guardian.
 If you didn’t nominate someone when you filled in your application but now wish to do so, please call us.

-Course, year, or point of entry
+Course, year, point of entry, or campus

 If you're happy with the university or college but you'd like to change the course details, you'll need to get in touch with the university or college rather than us.

 - Then if they agree to it, they'll let us know about the change.